 The Educational Institution SHOULD be an OWASP Supporter.

-There is no charge for an educational institution to become an OWASP Supporteriii, and it promotes your institution on our website.
-The main benefit of becoming an OWASP Supporter is to demonstrate your belief that application security is important and that you are working to prepare your students to understand security and write secure code.
+There is no charge for an educational institution to become an OWASP Supporteriii, and it promotes your institution on the OWASP website.
+The main benefit of becoming an OWASP Supporter is to demonstrate your belief that application security is important and that you are working to prepare your students to understand application security.

 The Educational Institution SHOULD assign a liaison to OWASP.

 OWASP has a group that focuses on improving application security in educational institutions.
 The group collaborates via email and at OWASP events worldwide.
-We expect the liaison to monitor the list and participate as much as they care to.
+OWASP expects the liaison to monitor the list and participate as much as they care to.
 The institution can define their level of participation.

-The Educational Institution SHOULD leverage OWASP by attending our events, using our materials, and asking our experts for help.
+The Educational Institution SHOULD leverage OWASP by attending events, using materials, and asking experts for help.

 OWASP has a lot to offer educators.
-We have freely available tools, documents, guidelines, and standardsiv.
-We have worldwide events that are open to everyone and all the presentations are recorded and downloadable for use in classrooms.
-We even have packaged curricula, eLearning, and educational materials that are available for educators to use and modify free of chargeiv.
-Educators are strongly encouraged to reach out to our experts with their questions, ideas, and even participate in projects.
+OWASP has freely available tools, documents, guidelines, and standardsiv.
+OWASP has worldwide events that are open to everyone and all the presentations are recorded and downloadable for use in classrooms.
+OWASP even has packaged curricula, eLearning, and educational materials that are available for educators to use and modify free of chargeiv.
+Educators are strongly encouraged to reach out to OWASP’s experts with their questions, ideas, and even participate in projects.

 The Educational Institution SHOULD encourage interested students to participate in OWASP.

 Participation in OWASP projects is a fantastic way for students to build their skills, enhance their resume, and learn from real-world practitioners.
 All OWASP projects are open to student participation simply by joining a mailing list, asking what needs to be done, and volunteering.
 Membership is not necessary.
 Motivated students can start new OWASP projects and get advice and guidance from the world’s leading experts.
-Given the early state of application security, there are many opportunities for groundbreaking research in our field.
+Given the early state of application security, there are many opportunities for groundbreaking research in the field.
 Consider working on OWASP projects as classroom assignments, such as contributing new iOS, Java or .NET lessons to WebGoat, or developing or improving articles at OWASP on application security subjects.
-Imagine the enthusiasm of your students when their homework will live on as a contribution to the world, rather than simply being graded and discarded.
+Imagine the enthusiasm of your students when their homework will live on as a contribution to the world, rather than simply being graded and never used again.

 References